When to Make the Move from Assisted Living to Memory Care

 Memory care is specifically for people with dementia

 Memory care goes beyond the services of assisted living.
-In addition to constant care and supervision, high-quality memory care is designed for people living with Alzheimer’s or other types of dementia.
+In addition to constant care and supervision, high-quality, person-centered memory care is designed for people living with Alzheimer’s or other types of dementia.
 Trained professionals work in a secured living environment to reduce the risk of residents getting into dangerous situations or wandering into the wrong areas.
 There may be interior gardens for residents and families to enjoy, and certain areas may be color-coded to help with easy navigation and decrease anxiety.
 In addition to extra security, a good memory care environment creates the right setting for residents to regain a sense of independence and help maintain it longer.

 What signals a need for memory care?